shubhamdixit514/frontend-test/README.md

 - Up/down arrows for scrolling through items.

 ## Dev notes
--Install dependencies
+Install dependencies:
 ```
 yarn
 ```

-- Start backend
+Start backend:
 ```
 yarn run start:server
 ```

-- Start Frontend
+Start Frontend:
 ```
 yarn run start:client
 ```

-This should start the backend server at localhost:4000 and React dev server at localhost:3000
+This should start the backend server at `localhost:4000` and React dev server at `localhost:3000`

 ## What could have been done in more time?
--As mentioned, I have majorly spent 4-5 hours for this task and couldnt do more as I am all caught up in some urgent client P1/P2s these days.
+- As mentioned, I have majorly spent 4-5 hours for this task and couldnt do more as I am all caught up in some urgent client P1/P2s these days.
 But within this framework I have tried to keep the code as standard as possible, although, in the short span of time everything cant be put up.
--In case of more time I would have loved to add unit tests, linting and some more documentation.
+- In case of more time I would have loved to add unit tests, linting and some more documentation.
 There could have been more code side improvement here and there.
--I feel most comfortable in React and TypeScript may it be frontend or backend, and I am confident enough to achieve any functionality using these technologies.
+- I feel most comfortable in React and TypeScript may it be frontend or backend, and I am confident enough to achieve any functionality using these technologies.
 - I mostly use standard git strtagey with main, develop/integration and feature/bugfix/hotfix branches in majorly every project